 Days 5, 6, 7, 8: El Nido and the Breathtakingly Beautiful Bacuit Archipelago

 I have to admit that my first glimpse of El Nido left me wanting and deflated.
 I had waited so long to set eyes on this famous beauty but it was not love at first sight for me.
-It’s a noisy town with a cluastraphobic feel due to the clutter of tourist catering buildings creeping right up to the edge of the beach.
+It’s a noisy town with a claustrophobic feel due to the clutter of tourist catering buildings creeping right up to the edge of the beach.
 The harbour itself is jammed with boats waiting to take people island hopping and so it really doesn’t have much swim appeal at all.
 The beach is small and grainy with beach bars and restaurants taking up most of the space.
 But don’t let that fool you!

 Once you get over your initial impression and you look around at the magnificent towering limestone karst cliffs and stare off into the horizon you get a sense of excitement for what awaits out on turquoise water.
-El Nido Philippines is not famous and beloved for the town itself but for being the gateway to the natural wonder of the Bacuit Archipelago, quite simply one of the most breathtakingly beautiful places we have ever seen.
+El Nido Philippines is not famous and beloved for the town itself but for being the gateway to the natural wonder of the Bacuit Archipelago and places like Coron, quite simply one of the most breathtakingly beautiful places we have ever seen.
 Plus at the end of the day the town does offer some fabulous dining, drinking and sleeping options.

 How to Get to El Nido

 If you’re following our itinerary you will take Recaro Vans from Port Barton to El Nido.
 There are usually two per day and the cost is 800-900 pesos for the 4 hour journey.
 There is no online booking option and booking in advance is highly advisable.
 See above “How to get to Port Barton” for details on contacting Recaro.

 Note: El Nido does have an airport so you could do this trip in the reverse and fly in and out of El Nido or even fly into PPS and out of El Nido.
 However this is generally much more costly.
 See this clip from Lonely Planet for more.